Share this post

 Keep them dry and wash them just before you use them.
 They are very susceptible to bruising, so take just as many as you need out of the case.

-Don’t dump them, don’t drop the box, and certainly don’t stack a lot of heavy cases on top–it’ll help maximize the appearance of your citrus.
+Don’t dump them out onto your work surface, don’t drop the box, and certainly don’t stack a lot of heavy cases on top–it’ll help maximize the appearance of your citrus.

 Dan talks about Produce 101: Citrus

-Contact your Marketing Associate about adding citrus to your next order.
+Contact your Sales Consultant about adding citrus to your next order.
 If you are not a customer, find out how to become one today!

 Some tools you can use: